yauwailam/IP-project---waire/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-**Credits**
-Credits to Shopee for inspiring us with some features like the daily log in.

 **Media**

 The photos used in this site were obtained from Shopee, Shein, Taobao, Pinterest, Canva, and Google.
 None of these images belong to us, however they were editted in Photoshop in order to remove their backgrounds.

-**Acknowledgements**
+**Acknowledgements and Credits**
-I received inspiration for this project from
+I received inspiration for this project from shopping platforms like Shopee and Shein.